 Kirra Reef is a succession of rocks covered by algae, anemones, and sponges.

 You’ll find a dozen wobbegong sharks sleeping on each rock and a few hiding in the algae.
 These sharks won’t mind you being there and won’t even move if you don’t disturb them.

 There are many holes and cracks to check out.
 The reef isn’t big and is shallow, so you have plenty of time to look into every one of them.
 That’s how we spotted many banded coral cleaner shrimps, as well as an octopus and a crab.

-Anemones are sprinkled a bit everywhere on the site and often home for anemonefish, including clownfish.
+Anemones are sprinkled a bit everywhere on the site and are often home for anemonefish, including clownfish.
 Many tropical fish and a few stingrays also wander around the rocks.

 Sometimes, we would end up being surrounded by a big school of fish.

 When is the best time to dive Kirra Reef?

 I won’t pretend to know enough about the area to define the best time to dive Kirra Reef.
 It’s always better to ask a local about the conditions, and you can find surf lifesavers on the next beach, just after the surf club.

 But I know the sea will be rougher if the wind comes from the north, so avoid these days.
 We visited once on a windy day coming from the south, and it was fine.
 But you may want to allow enough air to swim back to the beach underwater, so you avoid having the wind in your face.